giorgosera/simple-search/README.md

     -s, --starturl <starturl>  The initial url
 ```

-## Indexing

-## Querying
+## Design Choices

+**Promises**
-Using Promises for readability and proper error handling.
+Promises are used for readability and proper error handling.

+**MongoDB**
+MongoDB is used in the current version but you can use any other database you wish.
+You can create an index with another database and pass it to the indexer during construction, as long as you comply with the following API (todo show API here).